 That’s not the end of it.
 “Now then, on to the next!” said the man as he headed over to the most loved hell in Kamado Jigoku.
 The hot water’s spray blows out from the source and a huge plume of steam billows up!

-As he explains, her goes moves into the vicinity of the source.
+As he explains, he moves into the vicinity of the source.
 It looked so hot!
 “Usually, the hot water here is a whitish blue but, after a typhoon, it becomes green.”
 The color changes according to the day.
 It’s so strange!
 Again, he blows on it and an even bigger plume of steam rises.

 Last, he also did a performance at another hell where the red mud is rolled up.
 Those curious about why the steam got bigger should go and ask him in person!

 Although this is the end of what can be seen on this single street, that isn’t the last of Kamado Jigoku’s charm.
 There’s a shop and a foot bath!
 Timo and I’s recommendation is the egg steamed using the vapors!

 The egg, through which the onsen components have penetrated over time, become slightly brown and take on a smokey flavor.
 Egg shelling master, Timo, instructs us in her art.

 The foot bath utilizes the source of Kamado Jigoku 100%.
 Since the temperature is lowered, you can get in worry-free.
 There’s also towels you can borrow!